shanon082/speech_converter/README.md

-changes text to speech in different languages.
+changes text to speech in different voices of your choice.